Florida vs. Baylor College Basketball Predictions & Picks - November 24

 Florida vs. Baylor Predictions & Picks: Spread, Total - November 24

-Friday's contest between the Florida Gators (4-1) and the Baylor Bears (5-0) at Barclays Center has a projected final score of 80-77 based on our computer prediction, with Florida taking home the win.
-Tipoff is at 5:30 PM on November 24.
+Friday's contest between the Florida Gators (4-1) and the Baylor Bears (5-0) at Barclays Center is expected to be a tight matchup, as our computer prediction projects a final score of 79-77, with Florida taking home the win.
+Game time is at 5:30 PM ET on November 24.

+According to our computer prediction, Florida is a good bet to cover the spread, which is listed at 3.5.
+The two teams are projected to go under the 157.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!